CLOSE SEARCH

 It's good practice to file the resignation promptly with Companies House using Form TM01.

-Conflicts of Interest - even after resigning, directors must not exploit opportunities they became aware of while in office and must avoid conflicts of interest arising from their former role.
+Conflicts of Interest - even after resigning, directors need to be careful about conflict of interest issues, possibly including exploiting opportunities they became aware of while in office and other conflict of interests.

-Insolvency Risks - heightened personal risk if you resign when the company is in financial difficulty.
+Insolvency Risks - there are potential risks if you resign when the company is in financial difficulty.
 Directors who resign shortly before insolvency can still be investigated.
 Liquidators can look back at your conduct for up to 3 years.
 Resignation won't protect you from wrongful trading claims if problems existed during your tenure.

 Post-termination restrictions - review your service agreement for restrictive covenants (non-compete, non-solicitation clauses).
 These restrictions typically remain enforceable after resignation.
 Consider negotiating about these terms as part of your departure.
 Breach of restrictions can lead to injunctions or damages claims.